 DOLLY VARDEN, Trout, Grayling

-- Some of the best-known trolling spots along the road system are Cape Chiniak, Buoy #4 and the deeper waters on both sides of Long Island.
+- Other well-known trolling spots along the road system are Buoy #4 and the deeper waters on both sides of Long Island.
 Kodiak king salmon average 20 pounds, but fish up to 70 pounds are occasionally caught.

 Other Saltwater Fishing

 - Black rockfish can currently be caught at depths of 10 fathoms or less near kelp beds along rock pinnacles and other natural or man made structures.
 Rockfish are also frequently caught from shore at locations such as the breakwater barrier shielding St. Paul Harbor and on rocky beaches in Monashka Bay.

 Area webpage: http://www.sf.adfg.state.ak.us/Region2/areas/kodiak/kodhome.cfm